 The outcomes we care about are not produced by any one organisation, programme, or person because they are too complex to be within the power of any one actor.

 Outcomes are produced by systems – networks of interconnected actors.
 In order to produce positive outcomes, we need to create healthy systems in which people and organisations are able to co-ordinate and collaborate effectively.

 Since all the actors in a system are playing their part, it is important that someone take responsibility for ensuring the health of the system by helping to create the conditions in which others can work effectively.
-This activity is called ‘System Stewardship’ and this is our third area of focus.
+This activity is called ‘System Stewardship’.